To Respectfully Call

 transitive verb, godan verb

 This word consists of kanji with hiragana attached.
 Because the hiragana ends with an う sound, you know this word is a verb.
-The kanji itself means call, so the verb version is to respectfully call.
-It can also be used as to respectfully eat or to respectfully invite too.
-It's a really useful word like that.
-As long as you remember it's the respectful/honorific way of doing things you should be fine.
+The kanji itself means call, so the verb version is to call, as in calling someone over.

 Since this word consists of a kanji with hiragana attached, you can bet that it will use the kun'yomi reading.
 You didn't learn that reading with this kanji, so here's a mnemonic to help you: